PAIDiPaidThis.com

 How much do brake discs and pads cost in the UK?

 Replacing brake discs and pads together is a step up from pads alone, because the discs are a bigger part and come in pairs per axle.
-It is a common job once discs get worn, scored or warped, and doing them with the pads makes sense while the wheel is off.
-The real prices below are what drivers actually paid, not a workshop estimate.
+It is a common job once discs get worn, scored or warped, and doing them alongside the pads makes sense while the wheel is already off and the caliper open.
+The real prices below are what drivers actually paid, not a workshop estimate handed out over the phone.

 The quick version

-• Discs are replaced in pairs per axle and always with new pads, so it costs more than pads alone.
+• Discs are replaced in pairs per axle and always with new pads, so the job costs more than pads alone.

-• Doing discs and pads in one visit saves paying the labour twice.
+• Doing discs and pads in one visit saves paying the labour twice, since the wheel is off either way.

-• Warped or scored discs cause vibration under braking and are a common reason for the job.
+• Warped or scored discs cause vibration or pulsing under braking and are a common reason drivers book the job.

-• OEM and quality aftermarket discs both meet the standards, so aftermarket is fine on most cars.
+• OEM and quality aftermarket discs both meet the same standards, so aftermarket is a reasonable choice on most cars.

 What people actually paid